 - Understand the basics of cannabis

 Before you even start thinking of growing cannabis, you must understand the concepts of the cannabis plant.
-Some of the basic things you should understand about the cannabis plant include its life cycle, nutrient requirements, and structure.
+Some of the basic things you should understand about the cannabis plant include the cannabis life cycle, nutrient requirements, and chemical structure. its life cycle, nutrient requirements, and structure.

 You need to know that cannabis plant can be grown indoors, outdoor, or in greenhouses.
 There are three main types of cannabis: sativa, indica, and ruderalis.
 You should know the different types of cannabis seeds available, you can contact Marijuana seeds USA for the various types of seeds.
 Gather as much information about the cannabis plant before you grow it so that you can know what is expected of you as the grower.